 Phyllis J. Kessler practices in the area of energy law.
-With a focus on the provision of electricity and gas through cutting-edge renewable technology and applications, Ms. Kessler combines deep knowledge of energy project transactions with extensive experience in state and federal energy regulation and proceedings.
+With a focus on the provision of electricity and gas through cutting-edge renewable technology and applications and through sustainable practices, Ms. Kessler combines deep knowledge of energy project transactions with extensive experience in state and federal energy regulation and proceedings.

 Ms. Kessler’s energy project experience includes solar, wind, microgrid, fuel cell, energy storage, cogeneration, biofuel-generation, interconnection and line extension.
-She also advises clients on power and gas marketing, submetering, energy efficiency, rate design and other issues related to deregulated energy markets.
+She negotiates carbon reduction credit agreements and advises clients on power and gas marketing, submetering, energy efficiency, rate design and other issues related to deregulated energy markets.

 Ms. Kessler represents project developers, financial institutions and large consumers of regulated and unregulated energy services (such as industrial, commercial, data center, multifamily housing, non-profit, university and hospital customers), marketers of competitively sourced electricity and gas and power authorities.
 She appears on behalf of such clients in federal and state court energy litigation matters and regulatory proceedings in various states.

 In addition, Ms. Kessler represents clients of energy facilities involved in the Independent System Operator (ISO) process.
-She formerly represented a retail marketer of electricity on New York ISO Committees, including helping establish the first urban electric cooperative and influencing the development of rules related to interconnection, ICAP, creditworthiness, operational issues and demand response.
+She formerly represented a retail marketer of electricity on New York ISO Committees, influencing the development of rules related to interconnection, ICAP, creditworthiness, operational issues and demand response.
+Ms. Kessler also assisted in establishing the first urban electric cooperative in the U.S. In addition, she worked on developing a market for renewable energy in Vietnam.

 Throughout her career, Ms. Kessler has negotiated gas and electric power contracts for commercial and industrial customers across the U.S., including New York, New Jersey, Connecticut, Pennsylvania, Maryland, Virginia, Massachusetts, California, Washington, DC and Ohio.
-She conducted numerous regulatory proceedings with Con Edison, Public Service Electric & Gas and other utilities.
+She represented large consumers of utility services in numerous regulatory proceedings with Con Edison, Public Service Electric & Gas and other utilities.

 Ms. Kessler is a graduate of New York University School of Law, where she won the American Jurisprudence Award, and a graduate of the University of Wisconsin with a B.A. in mathematics.